Cladding is a product that can be applied to a structure, basically to fulfil one of two purposes.

 - Some people simply don't like cladding.
 Even the most modern examples of cladding, which are essentially designed to be attractive more than anything else, can be loathed by prospective buyers if you’re trying to sell.
 One of the best ways to work out if you’re going to have a problem is to talk to a local agent or lender.
 If they know of any problem properties they’ve sold in the past that happened to carry cladding, they should be able to tell you about them.

 What else can you do?

-In addition, using a "we buy any house" service allows you to achieve a good price for the property.
+In addition, using a simple, certain home sale that suits you allows you to achieve a good price for the property.
 If you’re selling a property with cladding that is unattractive, you may feel you need to get the property sold quickly.
 Anyone who offers cash is worth considering.